hjuutilainen/munkiadmin/Pods/DevMateKit/README.md

 To keep user of your app updated, do the following.

-1. Add **com.devmate.UpdateInstaller.xpc** component to your project.
+1. Add new Object component from _'Object library'_ to your main XIB file and change its class name to `SUUpdater`.

-2. Add new Object component from _'Object library'_ to your main XIB file and change its class name to `SUUpdater`.
+2. Connect `checkForUpdates` action of the `SUUpdater` object which was created in previous step with the corresponding menu item or button inside the XIB files.

 3. Build and run your application and try to update.